shangsuru/blog/content/posts/codeql/index.md

 Fig.9 - Query Results
 </p>

 It finds our login vulnerabity and two other SQL injection vulnerabilities of similar kind in the codebase!
-This concludes this short introduction to CodeQL
+This concludes this short introduction to CodeQL.

 # Similar tools